County parks in Kanawha, Putnam close due to COVID-19 threat

-On Monday, barriers were placed across access roads to Coonskin Park near Charleston, Meadowood Park near Tornado and Pioneer Park at East Bank.
-The Shawnee Sports Complex at Dunbar was ordered closed March 24.
+On Monday, barriers were placed across access roads to Coonskin Park, near Charleston, Meadowood Park, near Tornado, and Pioneer Park, at East Bank.
+Dunbar’s Shawnee Sports Complex was ordered closed March 24.

 The Kanawha County Parks and Recreation Commission ordered the closures until June 1.
 Until that date, the closures cancel all tournaments and special events at the parks and sports complex.